leocaan/APQuery.net/README.md

 Getting Started
 ---------------

+* Install package in Nuget, please search with the key "APQuery".
 * Create and edit **business.apgen** file, this file is the ORM mapping file.
 * If you project is WebSite, ensure the file is in the **App_Code** folder will be auto generated.
 * Or if you project is WebApplication, right click context menu on the file and click **APGen Generate**